 When you get very specific about your customer segmentation through email tracking pixel data, you end up with a relevant campaign that adds real value to their lives.

 If the former, make sure you tailor your future messages for small screens.
-Things like shorter sentences, moving special offers above the scroll line, and limiting subject lines to 41 characters or less all make a big difference in smartphone email user experience.
+Things like shorter sentences, moving special offers above the scroll line, and limiting subject lines to 41 characters or fewer all make a big difference in smartphone email user experience.

 Consumers can decline cookies when they visit a website, but we don’t yet have the opportunity to ask for permission to include tracking pixels in their emails.
 However, you can include these parameters in your newsletter terms and conditions when visitors sign up to receive emails.
 Plenty of brands ignore or don’t acknowledge their usage of this tool.
 Doing so will go a long way toward winning your audience over.